privacybydesign/pbdf-website/pages/en/irma-explanation.md

 The short answer is: attributes protect you and empower you.

-Via a unique personal number, like a passport number or a national registration number, people can be recognised in many different situations and all their actions can be linked.
+Via a unique personal number, like a passport number or a national registration number, people can be recognized in many different situations and all their actions can be linked.
 This has many advantages, for instance in public services.
 But it can also have serious disadvantages, especially when this unique personal number is